Obsidian-StudiosInc/java9-cheat-sheet/README.md

 Contributions welcomed!

 ## --release
-None of the following works with the --release option.
-Not till > Java 9.
-Using --release 6,7,8, classes requiring exposure are not found at all.
+None of the following works with the --release < 9.
+Using --release 6, 7, or 8; classes requiring exposure are not found at all.
-Forcing use of Java 9 and dropping --release to expose; com.sun.*, sun.*, etc.
-Though with --release 6,7,8 things like javax.activation are auto loaded.
+Forcing use of Java 9 and dropping --release to expose; com.sun.*, sun.*, etc. Though with --release 6, 7, or 8 things like javax.activation are auto loaded, without needing --add-modules.
 Pros and cons, when there is a choice.

+You can use --release 9+ along with --add-modules or --add-exports.
+Which really does not make sense till Java 10+.

 ## javax.activation
 ```